Mr. Vain

 "Mr. Vain" is a song by German musical group Culture Beat, released in April 1993 by Dance Pool as the lead single from the group's second studio album, Serenity (1993).
 The song was written by Steven Levis, Nosie Katzmann and Jay Supreme, and produced by Torsten Fenslau.
 Tania Evans is the lead vocalist, and Supreme is the rapper.
 The female part of the lyrics describes the narcissist title character Mr. Vain, while the rap embodies his selfish desires.

 "Mr. Vain" achieved success worldwide, reaching the number-one position in at least 19 countries, including Germany, Denmark, and Finland.
 In the United States, it peaked at number 15 on the Cash Box Top 100, number 17 on the Billboard Hot 100 and number two on the Billboard Dance Club Play chart.
 In 1994, the song earned an award at the German Echo Award, in the category for "Best International Dance Single" and an award in the category for "Best Hi-NRG 12-inch" at the WMC International Dance Music Awards in the US.
-Its accompanying music video was directed by Matt Broadley and received heavy airplay on music television channels such as MTV Europe.
+Its accompanying music video, directed by Matt Broadley and filmed in Sweden, received heavy airplay on music television channels such as MTV Europe.